Syon House Gardens & Park

 Disabled Access: Disabled access to the gardens.
 Limited access to the house.
 Toilet and car parking on site.

-Tours/Events: Pre-booked guided tours of the House available.
-Contact House for details.
+Tours/Events: Pre-booked guided tours of the House and Gardens available.
+Please contact the house for details.

 Length of Visit: 1 hour house, 1 hour gardens.

-Booking Contact: Clare Scott, Syon House and Gardens, Syon Park, Brentford, Middlesex, TW8 8JF
+Booking Contact: Kimberley Bateman, Estate Office, Syon House, Syon Park, Brentford, Middlesex, TW8 8JF

 Tel: 020 8560 0882

 Location: Location map on website.
 By rail from Waterloo to Kew Bridge then bus as below or North London line to Gunnersbury then bus 237 or 267 to Brent Lea bus stop.
 Pedestrian entrance 50 yards.
 Free car park.
 Vehicle entrance Park Road, Isleworth.